Campus Improvement Plan

 Performance Objective 1: SAFE SCHOOL ENVIRONMENT: Align academic, behavior, and discipline systems to support a safe campus culture and maximize student learning.

-Evaluation Data Sources: Discipline Data Dashboard, Behavior Intervention Plans
+Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

 Strategy 1: Implement a consistent Discipline Management Plan and Behavior Flow Chart to support a consistent system for managing student infractions.